RudiCamilleri/mita/README.md

 1. First, the TenderLogic and TenderData contracts have to be deployed
 2. The replaceTenderData() function in TenderLogic should be called to point to the address of TenderData, immediately after deployment
-3. All read operations are done through calls to TenderData, and all state (write) operations are done through TenderLogic
-4. To create a new business contract instance, call createContract() in TenderLogic with the appropriate parameters, whose description is outlined in the addContract() function in TenderData
+3. To create a new business contract instance, call createContract() in TenderLogic with the appropriate parameters, whose description is outlined in the addContract() function in TenderData
-5. Then, the client is to call payGuarantee() with a transfer of the Ether required by the contract
+4. Then, the client is to call payGuarantee() with a transfer of the Ether required by the contract
-6. Then, the owner can call createOrder() to create an order. createOrder() cannot be called if the client has not paid the performance guarantee
+5. Then, the owner can call createOrder() to create an order. createOrder() cannot be called if the client has not paid the performance guarantee
-7.
+6.

 ##### Configurable Parameters